 Even small projects may be challenging.
-So custom software development cost also depends on your software complexity.
+So custom software development costs also depend on your software’s complexity.
 It’s preliminary about the number of modules, screens, and features to develop.
-A small project may take about a month, while an advanced one may last for more than a year.
+A small project may take about a month, while an advanced one may last more than a year.

-Besides, based on your project’s complexity, a project manager will define the kind of talents you need and the number of specialists to involve.
+Besides, based on your project’s complexity, a project manager will define the talents you need and the number of specialists to involve.